RomanNadia/custom-authentication/README.md

 * Spring version: 6.1.2

 ## Setup
-Before running this project, you need to create database in your MySQL and edit custom-authentication\src\main\resources\application.properties.
+Before running this project, you need to create database in your MySQL and edit `custom-authentication\src\main\resources\application.properties`.

 ## Scope of functionalities
 Application has few html pages: